JoshData/python-email-validator/README.md

 `allow_smtputf8=True`: Set to `False` to prohibit internationalized addresses that would
     require the
     [SMTPUTF8](https://tools.ietf.org/html/rfc6531) extension.
 You can also set `email_validator.ALLOW_SMTPUTF8` to `False` to turn it off for all calls by default.

+`allow_quoted_local=False`: Set to `True` to allow obscure and potentially problematic email addresses in which the part of the address before the @-sign contains spaces, @-signs, or other surprising characters when the local part is surrounded in quotes (so-called quoted-string local parts).
+In the object returned by `validate_email`, the normalized local part removes any unnecessary backslash-escaping and even removes the surrounding quotes if the address would be valid without them.
+You can also set `email_validator.ALLOW_QUOTED_LOCAL` to `True` to turn this on for all calls by default.

 `allow_empty_local=False`: Set to `True` to allow an empty local part (i.e.
     `@example.com`), e.g. for validating Postfix aliases.